 For other documents:

-During a transition period, a single export containing both new and old public keys should be used whenever an export is needed.
-To create a suitable export, supply both key IDs on the command line.
+During the transition period, use a single export containing both new and old public keys whenever you need an export.

 $ gpg --export --armor --output FILENAME AD741727 E2B054B8